-Both the Quiche Pasty and the Quiche Filling are made with a few ingredients only and can be easily customised to suit your taste – or throw in some extra ingredients you might need to use!
+Both the Quiche Pasty and the Cheddar and Broccoli Quiche Filling are made with a few ingredients only and can be easily customised to suit your taste - or throw in some extra ingredients you might need to use!

-For a savory shortcrust pastry, you will need (scroll down to recipe card for all quantities):
+You will only need 4 ingredients (scroll down to recipe card for all quantities):

 Yup, that's it!
 You could also add any spices or dried herbs you want as well - I personally love to add Cumin (either ground or seeds), Garlic Powder or Dried Herbs like Oregano to my pastries.